aezizhu/simple-mcp-fileserver/README.md

   - Detailed error handling and logging
 - **CORS Support**: Built-in cross-origin support for web client integration
 - **Health Check**: Provides a `/health` endpoint for monitoring and probing
+ - **Multimodal Image Outputs**: `readFile` returns image results that include both `image_url` and base64/data URL forms to be consumed by MCP clients as model inputs

 ## Installation